Authors: Anupam Bhargava

 Delivering Business Value

-Based on our experience, the business value delivered from advanced Analytics in the BPO space is unquestionable, exhaustive and primarily influences these key aspects:
+Based on our experience, the business value delivered from advanced Analytics in the BPO industry is unquestionable, exhaustive and primarily influences these key aspects:

 1. Call Management